My birth story Part 2: Birthing Breech Naturally

 By about 11am the contractions started to be quite strong and I was using a rotation of heat packs on my lower back that Chris was warming up for me.
 I was moving between the bed, the bouncy ball and various chairs to find a comfortable position, but the thing with labour is that nothing is comfortable!
 Dr Bisits had came into the room and was really loving the calm vibe we had created, in all his years he had never seen anything like it and thought it was great.
 He wanted to check how dilated I was but first took so much time to explain why he wanted to check, what he would do and asked for my consent.
 He did this every single time - the most respectful and kindest doctor I have come across.
 He told me to keep doing that I was doing and that everything was tracking perfectly.
 It was music to my ears to hear that all as going well with bub and that I was slowly getting somewhere, it gave me the boost to keep at it.

 Sometime in the afternoon Lucy turned up, we had a good few hours of getting to know her talking about all sorts of things, where I would have moments where I went quiet and distracted during a contraction then be back to listening to the conversation.
 She knew I was a while off as I was still able to smile and talk between contractions!!
 Chris brought his camera and Lucy offered to be the photographer, so Chris gave her a crash course in how to use his camera!
 I always thought I never wanted to photograph or film my labour but now that I have these images, I am so glad that we did.
-Of course I will never show most of these pictures to anyone, there is so much of the birth that I didn't see so been able to view these images was really lovely.
+Of course I will never show most of these pictures to anyone, but there was so much of the birth that I didn't see so been able to view these images was really lovely.

 By about 3pm I hooked up the TENS machine as the contractions started to feel like someone was trying snap my back in half like you would a stick and the heat packs weren't cutting it anymore.
 The TENS machine has a base setting and a contraction setting so when you click the button for a contraction the strength goes up until you click it again when the contraction is over.
 This thing was literately the best thing I had in labour, there is no way I could have done it completely drug free without it.
 What was also great about it was that everyone in the room could see when I was contracting without me having to say a word.
 You may have heard how having your baby in the posterior position (their spine is against yours) is not as common and far more painful.
 My bub was not only breech but spine to spine with me so the back pain was out of this world!